Arguments for God

 DNA, that makes up the genetic information of the human cell that determines all the characteristics of the individual has a 3.5 billion letter message.

-The human fertilized cell, a single cell with its approximately 3.5 billion genes, has the potential to develop into an adult human being with its complex anatomy and physiology, his emotions of love, hate and all the other intricate emotions and creativity.
+The human fertilized cell, a single cell with its approximately 3.5 billion genes, has the potential to develop into an adult human being with its complex anatomy and physiology, emotions of love, hate, various forms of creativity, a myriad of intricate emotions and creativity.
 Completely unique to each individual.

 Within the tiny space in every cell in the body, this code is 3.5 billion letters long!

-Dr. Francis Collins, Christian and director of the Human Genome Project (that mapped the human DNA structure) said that one can "think of DNA as an instructional script, a software program, sitting in the nucleus of each cell."
+Dr. Francis Collins, Christian and director of the Human Genome Project (that mapped the human DNA structure with Graig Venter) said that one can "think of DNA as an instructional script, a software program, sitting in the nucleus of each cell."

 Perry Marshall, an information specialist, comments on the implications of this.
 "There has never existed a computer program that wasn't designed... (whether it is) a code, or a program, or a message given through a language, there is always an intelligent mind behind it."